Why do engineers think they are so smart? Some engineers think this because they solve complex problems using a lot of math.

 At the end of the season, Lebron James and the 12th man on the roster both win a championship.
 Yet, Lebron played 40 minutes a game.

-This same model exists in the engineering world as well.
+This same model applies to the engineering world.

 EVERY engineer stands on the shoulders of past engineers, inventors, and thinkers.